pursuit-curriculum/unit-dsa/intro-to-hash-tables/lesson-notes/README.md

 Strong foundations are more important than a shaky understanding of a wider breadth of topics.

-Our program has been a survey course where we have covered a wide breadth of topics.
+Our program has been a course where we have covered a wide breadth of topics.
 Each module could have easily been a year long.

 Before entering this program, it is possible that you did not know what a server or database was.
 You needed exposure to the core concepts of full-stack web development so you could know what questions to ask and what to learn next.